MohTahsin/samples-hitl/01-tutorials/01-fundamentals/09-human-in-the-loop-agentcore/README.md

-# Human in the loop  (HITL) with Strands Agents on AgentCore Runtime with Amazon Nova Lite 2
+# Human in the loop  (HITL) with Strands Agents on AgentCore Runtime with Anthropic Claude Sonnet 4.5

 ## Overview

-This tutorial will go over how to host a Strands agent with tools that require human approval, using Amazon Bedrock AgentCore Runtime & Amazon Nova Lite 2.
+This tutorial will go over how to host a Strands agent with tools that require human approval, using Amazon Bedrock AgentCore Runtime & Anthropic Claude Sonnet 4.5.

 ### Tutorial Details